Country of origin: cambodia

 [i] And your two youngest children, how old are they?
 What do they do for a living?

 [i] Where?
-Where?

-[i] You first lived in a home?
+[i] Did you first live in a hostel?

-[i] How big is this apartment?
+[i] How big is this flat?

 [i] Have you ever been to China?